 Simple English definitions for legal terms

-Read a random definition: Register of the Treasury
+Read a random definition: police court

 Emancipation is when a child is given some or all of the rights and responsibilities that adults have.
 Each state has laws about when and how a child can become independent from their parents.
 Some states have specific rules for emancipation, while others rely on the court to decide.
 To become emancipated, a child or an adult must show evidence that it is in the child's best interest to be independent from their parents.
 This evidence can include things like the child's age, their physical and mental health, and their parents' ability to provide for them.
 Emancipation is a big decision that can't be reversed, so the court takes it very seriously.